 The videos are encrypted with the help of encoding software and hardware to protect the video content.
 When a user tries to access the encrypted video.
-Pirates will get an encrypted file playing via a video player on their website or app.
+Pirates will get an encrypted file playing via an online video player on their website or app.

 What Is DRM Video Encryption?

-Video encryption does a pretty good job of protecting videos.
+Video encryption does a pretty good job to secure videos.
 Breaking encryption just by brute force might take ages to get access to the video.
-But there’s a catch even to it, as I mentioned in the beginning, all these encryption would mean nothing if a pirate can easily get access to the encryption key.
+But there’s a catch even to it, as I mentioned in the beginning, all this encryption would mean nothing if a pirate can easily get access to the encryption key.

 This is where DRM comes in, DRM protects the encryption key so that it can not be easily accessed by a malicious user.
 So, DRM video encryption not only helps in encrypting the video but also protects the encryption key so that a pirate can not access the video via any hack.